surifirstpin/AcuBI_Technical_Documents/Version.6/Tag_TD.md

 ### Getting Started

-- Navigate to Dashboard section in order to create a new Tag.
+- Navigate to Dashboard section in order to create a new tag.

 - Choose  New Tag from drop-down list.